 Source and Native IDs

 The combination of Source + Native ID uniquely identifies each of your customer records.
-This is important, in part, because you may have updates to the data values for a given customer record in your local source system/application, and you communicate those updates to Universal MPI using the Source + Native ID.
+This is important, in part, because you may have updates to the data values for a given customer record in your local source system/application, and you communicate those updates to the Universal Identity platform using the Source + Native ID.

 Important characteristics of Source Values

-- Source values are added to a configuration system for your instance of Universal MPI, along with the mapping of which sources can be accessed by which user accounts.
+- Source values are added to a configuration system for your instance of Universal Identity, along with the mapping of which sources can be accessed by which user accounts.

 - Source values are case-sensitive.

-- It is important that the source values added to the Universal MPI configuration match the source values passed in as web service requests – if they do not match, you will not get expected results from your web service response.
+- It is important that the source values added to the Universal Identity platform configuration match the source values passed in as web service requests – if they do not match, you will not get expected results from your web service response.

 Verato recommends a naming convention for Sources of